-APFED partners with many researchers around the globe and with pharmaceutical companies that are working to bring new therapies to the patients who need them.
-Patient interviews/surveys are a critical step in the process, and it is common for third party services to be used to conduct the interviews to collect unbiased answers.
+APFED partners with researchers around the globe and with pharmaceutical companies that are working to bring new therapies to the patients who need them.
+Patient interviews/surveys are a critical step in the process, and it is common for independent services to be used to conduct the interviews to collect unbiased answers.
 Examples of questions that are typically asked are to help document the patients journey with a disease: How did symptoms present?
 How was it diagnosed?
 How is daily life impacted?
 What are challenges of living with the disease?
 What does an ideal treatment look like?

 For more insight into patient involvement in pharmaceutical development, this publication may be helpful: http://www.sciencedirect.com/science/article/pii/S1098301516304326

 MedPanel Inc. is conducting telephone interviews with patients in the coming weeks to better understand the patient’s journey with eosinophil-associated diseases.

 Patients aged 18 and older who are eligible to participate in the interview will be offered $150 for their time.